Rafael Jalandoni: World War II

 He served during World War II fighting Japanese forces in Southern Luzon and Bataan.
 He commanded the 3th Infantry (PC) Regiment of the 2nd Regular Division activated in Bataan under the command of MGen.
 Guillermo Francisco, the concurrent chief of the Philippine Constabulary.
 He was a POW when the Luzon Force surrendered on April 9, 1942.
 He endured the Bataan Death March and was imprisoned at Capas Internment Camp.
 He was released in August of that year along with all Filipino soldiers.

 Post-war and later career

-After the war he was appointed by President Sergio Osmeña as the new Chief of Staff of the Philippine Army and promoted to Major General on December 21, 1945 until December 20, 1948.
-He was succeeded by Brigadier General Mariano Castañeda as Chief of Staff upon his retirement.
+After the war, on December 18, 1945, Jalandoni, then Army Deputy Chief of Staff, was promoted by Commonwealth President Sergio Osmeña from vice brigadier-general to brigadier-general, and was appointed as Chief of Staff, replacing Basilio Valdes; effective on December 21.
+By 1946, Jalandoni became a major general.

+During his tenure, in 1947, the military was reorganized; mainly in line with the "Government Reorganization Plan" issued by President Manuel Roxas in October.
+Later that month, Jalandoni issued General Orders No. 228, renaming the designation Army of the Philippines to Armed Forces of the Philippines (AFP); effectively placing him as its Chief of Staff.
+Jalandoni was replaced by Mariano Castañeda on December 16, 1948.

-In April 28, 1949, Jalandoni accompanied former first Lady Aurora Quezon, widow of former President Manuel L. Quezon on her way to the town of Baler, together with her daughter Maria Aurora (Baby) Quezon, son-in-law Felipe Buencamino III, and grandson to unveil a marker in memory of her late husband.
+On April 28, 1949, Jalandoni accompanied former first Lady Aurora Quezon, widow of former President Manuel L. Quezon on her way to the town of Baler, together with her daughter Maria Aurora (Baby) Quezon, son-in-law Felipe Buencamino III, and grandson to unveil a marker in memory of her late husband.
 In Bongabon, Nueva Ecija, their vehicle was ambushed by Hukbalahap rebels, leaving Jalandoni as the only survivor after he was knocked unconscious when he was hit in the head by a pistol butt.

+In early 1950, Jalandoni was appointed mayor of Iloilo City; serving until 1952.